mapsforge/mapsforge/docs/Downloads.md

 - Old releases for mapsforge are available [here](http://download.mapsforge.org/releases/).

-# Lastest Master Project Build Downloads
+# Latest Master Build Downloads

 The master branch contains the latest mapsforge version considered stable, but not yet released.
 Use this branch if you want to stay up-to-date with mapsforge stable versions.